Simone de Beauvoir: Reflections on The Ethics of Ambiguity

 If that seems obvious, remember that Beauvoir is talking about this applying to everyone: men, women, rich, poor, black, white, and brown.
 Any quick survey of the world's great religions shows us how profoundly ingrained and institutionalized are racism, misogyny, and oppressive class structures, all given divine sanction by religious authorities.

-And so great evils are committed in the name of Something Bigger.
-"Sorry honey, but you'll to just stay at home and raise the children.
-The Bibles says so.
-And cover yourself when you go out in public!"
-Or, "Sorry Mr. Queer, but the Bible says you're an abomination and I should revile abominations."
-Many of these anti-humanist traditions continue today in parts of the world and are still so embedded in the way of thinking that even evil acts that oppress people are considered moral because they are part of an illustrious tradition.
-It's not that the world is full of bad people - it isn't - than it is filled with bad ideas that compel otherwise decent people to do horrible things all in the name of some collectively-imagined higher purpose.
+Many anti-humanist traditions continue today and are so embedded in traditions that practices which obviously oppress human flourishing are still considered moral because they are part of an illustrious tradition.
+It's not that the world is full of bad people than it is filled with bad ideas that compel otherwise decent people to do horrible things all in the name of some collectively-imagined higher purpose.

 Beauvoir thought we could do better by trading these oppressive morals for more humanistic ones untethered from obsolete traditions.
 A true ethics does not assume the truth of tradition just because they have been around for a long time.
 That just gets us into trouble by promoting unreflected behavior.
 What she's arguing for is an ethics by and for individuals, and one that promotes the well-being of everyone instead of a select few.